brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 This plugin currently supports almost all of the content types that are released by Schema.org at one place.
 Review, Event, People, Product, Recipe, Software Application, Video, Articles etc.

+## Screenshots ##
+1. Meta box in post-new under the editor screen.
+2. Select content type from dropdown
+3. Fill the details as much as you can
+4. Test the post or page URL in Google Rich Snippets Testing

 ## Changelog ##

+### 1.5.3 ###
+* Improvement: Updated schema exiting action and enqueue files function.

 ### 1.5.2 ###
 * Fix: Frontend Summary box structure validation issue.